Back Pain: Genetics, root causes, and solutions

 Why does disc degeneration cause pain only for some people?
 Elevated inflammatory cytokines may be the answer.

-Interestingly, there is a link to bacterial infection and disc degeneration.
+Interestingly, there is a link between bacterial infection and disc degeneration.
 Researchers had suspected for more than a decade that a portion of diseased discs was due to chronic infection from Propionibacterium acnes.
 (This is one of the bacteria that causes acne on the skin.)

 Quite a few studies have shown that Propionibacterium acnes is present in disc degeneration, but there was always a question of whether the bacteria could have been contaminated from the skin instead of colonizing the disc material.
 A recent study has put this question to rest.
 It looked at samples of 162 discs from people undergoing surgery for disc herniation.
 The samples showed that 44% of the discs had bacteria in them, with most of those having Propionibacterium acnes in them.
 Furthermore, the samples showed high levels of bacteria and biofilms having formed in the disc material.[ref]